Welcome

 The United Nations World Food Programme (WFP) is the world’s largest humanitarian organization.

-It provides food assistance in crises and works with local communities to improve their food security.
-In 2023, WFP supported 160 million people in 120 countries.
+WFP provides food assistance in hunger crises and works closely with local communities in many countries to improve food security beyond immediate emergency relief.
+In 2026, WFP plans to support 110 million people in more than 100 countries.

-WFP also engages in long-term projects to promote economic development, adapt to climate change, and create sustainable food security.
+In addition, WFP engages in long-term initiatives to foster economic development, support climate adaptation, and build sustainable food systems.

-Additionally, WFP provides logistical support to other UN humanitarian organizations in crisis areas.
+WFP also provides logistical support to other UN humanitarian agencies operating in crisis areas, for example through the United Nations Humanitarian Air Service (UNHAS)..

 Institutional Structure

-The Executive Board is the central governing body of WFP, comprising 36 member states elected by the Economic and Social Council (ECOSOC) and the FAO Council.
-The Board meets three times a year to review projects and budgets.
+The Executive Board is WFP’s governing body.
+It consists of 36 Member States elected by the United Nations Economic and Social Council (ECOSOC) and the FAO Council.
+The Executive Board meets three times a year to review and approve programmes and budgets.

-Germany is a founding member and part of the Executive Board.
-The Executive Director leads the organization and is appointed for five years by the UN Secretary-General and the FAO Director.
+Germany is a founding member of WFP and currently holds a seat on the Executive Board.
+The Executive Director, Cindy McCain (United States of America), has led the organization since April 2023.
+She is appointed for a five-year term (renewable) by the UN Secretary-General and the FAO Director-General.

 WFP Executive Director